TritonDataCenter/rfd/rfd/0125/README.md

 1. Schema changes must be atomic with respect to inbound requests to a particular shard.
 If a shard transitions from schema A to B, requests must use either schema A, or schema B.
-2. Schema changes should be transactional with respect to inbound requests.
-   Requests should not fail before, after, or during the transition.
+2. Ideally, requests should not fail before, after, or during the a schema change.
 If a schema change fails to transition from schema A to B, the shard should revert to using schema A.
 3. Schema changes must not cause request failures due to incompatibility.
 If a shard transitions from schema A to B, no request sent after the transition should fail because it depends on schema A.